 The fund has experienced minimal index tracking error since inception.

-The fund's dividend yield is slightly higher than the broader market.
+The fund's dividend yield is slightly higher than the S&P 500 Index.
 Read more

 Price weighting does not accurately reflect the relative size of the fund's holdings.